mustafaacikyol/Deep_Learning/README.md

+# Deep Learning and Computer Vision Projects

 There are three deep learning and computer vision projects in this repository.

+Project 1 is about binary image classification task and benchmark of deep learning architectures.

 ## Project 1 (Benchmark of Deep Learning Architectures)